toptal/database_validations/README.md

 # DatabaseValidations

-ActiveRecord provides validations on app level but this won't guarantee the consistent.
-In some cases, like `validates_uniqueness_of` it even executes additional SQL query to our database each time we're saving the record what is not very efficient.
+ActiveRecord provides validations on app level but it won't guarantee the consistent.
+In some cases, like `validates_uniqueness_of` it executes additional SQL query to the database and that is not very efficient.

-The main goal of the gem is to provide compatibility between DB constraints and ActiveRecord validation with better performance and consistency.
+The main goal of the gem is to provide compatibility between database constraints and ActiveRecord validations with better performance and consistency.

 ## Installation